gotu1727/wifipass/README.md

 # wifipass
-Get a lost of all wifi passwords entered previously
+Get a list of all wifi passwords entered previously in pC/Laptop